 Winter Sewer Tips to Avoid Home Damage

-Floods are often the culprit of home water damage, and even worse, sewer backup.
+Floods are often the culprit of home water damage and, even worse, sewer backup.
 And since flooding is more often associated with spring and summer, you may think you’re safe during the winter season.
 Not so.
-While heavy rainfall and flooding is a common cause of sewage line problems, they are certainly not the only factors at play.
+While heavy rainfall and flooding a common causes of sewage line problems, they are certainly not the only factors at play.

 Sewer Backup Causes